ModBot2/ModBot/README.md

 # ModBot
-this is mod bot source code
+This is mod bot source code
+ created by pasindu#8414